The best decisions you ever made all had one thing in common.

 Think about it… the decision to start a family, to buy a home, to spend a year travelling the world, these decisions are huge.
 Life-changing, even.
 And they’re risky, because they come with no guarantee of success.

-In speaking with business owners, I find that ongoing business problems can always be traced back to a big decision, which is being avoided.
+In working with business owners, I find that ongoing business problems can always be traced back to a big decision, which is being avoided.

 It looks something like this.